GuilhermeCunha79/lapr2/docs/SprintC/US3/US3.md

-# US15 - To validate the work done by the clinical chemistry technologist and specialist doctor
+# US 03 - To register a new client

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-*As a laboratory coordinator, I want to validate the work done by the clinical chemistry and specialist doctor.*
+*As a receptionist of the laboratory, I want to register a client in order to access the application.*

 ### 1.2.
 Customer Specifications and Clarifications
 *From the Specification Document:*

 > "Typically, the client arrives at one of the clinical analysis laboratories with a lab order prescribed by